Genetic variations and risk of placental abruption: A genome-wide association study and meta-analysis of genome-wide

 RESULTS: Independent loci (linkage-disequilibrium

 CONCLUSIONS: We identified several genetic loci and related functions that may play a role in PA risk.
 Understanding genetic factors underlying pathophysiological mechanisms of PA may facilitate prevention and early diagnostic efforts.

 Obstetrics & Gynecology

 Workalemahu, Tsegaselassie; Enquobahrie, Daniel A; Gelaye, Bizu; Sanchez, Sixto E; Garcia, Pedro J; Tekola-Ayele, Fasil; Hajat, Anjum; Thornton, Timothy A; Ananth, Cande V; and Williams, Michelle A, "Genetic variations and risk of placental abruption: A genome-wide association study and meta-analysis of genome-wide association studies."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 204.